frankcapodanno/AntSimpleArtifactWeb/README.md

 A simple JAVA EE Artifact based on Dynamic Web App of Eclipse that uses Maven Ant Task.
 This simple artifact uses JAVA API 7 and the Jersey Rest 2.29 that use hk2 injection.
 This artifact support out of box servlets, jsp, rest services.
 This Projekt need **ANT**(>1.7) and **MAVEN** (>=3) installed.
+This project is intend to use to old ant projects that are not migrated to a new build system like maven or gradle.

 ## Project Structure
 * .\WebContent --> Frontend and libs